DocReward: A Document Reward Model for Structuring and Stylizing: Textual-Quality-Agnostic Framework

-A document’s professionalism is determined by its textual content, structure, and style.
+Document professionalism is characterized by its textual content, structure, and style.
 Although large language models excel at evaluating textual quality, they are limited in assessing structure and style.
-To bridge this gap, we develop reward models tailored to these dimensions to advance agentic workflows in producing documents with more professional structure and style.
-In this section, we formulate the task and provide a clear definition of its objectives.
+To bridge this gap, we propose a \textit{textual-quality-agnostic} framework that trains reward models to evaluate professionalism independently of textual quality.

+In this section, we formulate the framework and define its objectives.
 Let $\{D_i\}_{i=1}^{N}$ denote a set of $N$ documents, where each document $D_i$ consists of textual content $D_{\mathrm{text}, i}$ and rendered images $D_{\mathrm{img}, i}$.
-The document reward model $\mathcal{R}_\theta$ assigns scores to documents that share the same textual content, such that the scores reflect their structural and stylistic quality.
+The document reward model $\mathcal{R}_\theta$ assigns scores to documents that share the same textual content, such that these scores reflect their structural and stylistic quality.
 This process is formalized as follows:

-where ``$\mathrm{Sim}$'' is a predefined similarity function that measures the agreement between the true and predicted quality orders. ``$\mathrm{Argsort}$'' returns the indices of documents sorted by their predicted scores. $\pi^*$ denotes the true indices reflecting the relative ranking of the documents in terms of structure and style.
+where ``$\mathrm{Sim}$'' is a predefined similarity function that measures the agreement between the true and predicted orders. ``$\mathrm{Argsort}$'' returns the indices of documents sorted by their predicted scores. $\pi^*$ denotes the true indices reflecting the relative ranking of the documents in terms of structure and style.
+Essentially, the term ``$D_{\mathrm{text}, i} = D_{\mathrm{text}, j}$’’ ensures that the model evaluates professionalism in a \textit{textual-quality-agnostic} manner, as it processes identical textual content from paired documents.
+Importantly, this framework is content-quality-independent rather than content-agnostic: the model still reads and understands the textual content to judge whether the structure and style are contextually appropriate, but its judgment is not influenced by how well the text itself is written.